How to Choose the Right Putter

 Calculating the lie angle

-which is the angle that the shaft is relative to the putter head (a shaft that is perfectly vertical would be at 90°).
+The lie angle of almost every putter shaft on the market is about 71°, which is the angle that the shaft is relative to the putter head (a perfectly vertical shaft would be at 90°).
 But while the shaft is at 71°, the angle that almost every person’s forearms hang when standing erect is anywhere from 73° - 76°.
 You can begin to see the problem.
 While you ideally want your forearms and the putter shaft to line up at address, this reveals that there can be as much as a 5° difference between the two (76° vs. 71°).
-This differential can obviously make it difficult to line the shaft up with your forearms.
+This differential can make it difficult to line the shaft up with your forearms.

-Since you can’t change the angle of your forearms, the answer would be to get a putter that has a shaft angle that matches your forearm angle.
-So instead of going with a standard, off-the-rack shaft angle of 71°, you should experiment with a shaft angle that matches your forearm angle, which is 73° to 76°.
-Getting those two angles sync’d up should result in an almost immediate improvement in how you roll the ball.
+Since you can’t change the angle of your forearms, the answer would be to get a putter with a shaft angle that matches your forearm angle.
+So instead of going with a standard, off-the-rack shaft angle of 71°, you should experiment with a shaft angle that matches your forearm angle of 73° to 76°.
+Getting those two angles synced up should result in an almost immediate improvement in how you roll the ball.

 Price

-It would be foolish to suggest that price should play no role in your selection criteria.
-Obviously, it does with putter prices ranging all the way from sub-$100 models up to $450 for premium models from Scotty Cameron, Bettinardi, Evnroll, and others.
+It would be foolish to suggest that price should not affect your selection criteria.
+It does with putter prices ranging from sub-$100 models to $450 for premium models from Scotty Cameron, Bettinardi, Evnroll, and others.

 If you can afford one of the premium brands, you can be assured you’re getting a putter with high-grade materials, unparalleled craftsmanship, and a prestigious reputation - our personal ideal choice would be any of the clubs from this list of Scotty Cameron putters.

-But you shouldn’t assume that you need to buy one of these high-priced models to get a quality putter that will work for you.
-There are literally hundreds of putters on the market, so regardless of the price range that your budget will allow, there are dozens of more wallet-friendly models that will meet your selection criteria for looks, stroke arc, feel, length and lie angle.
+But you shouldn’t assume you need to buy one of these high-priced models to get a quality putter that will work for you.
+There are hundreds of putters on the market, so regardless of the price range your budget will allow, dozens of more wallet-friendly models will meet your selection criteria for looks, stroke arc, feel, length, and lie angle.

 Final Thoughts

-As you've learned, selecting the right putter is a critical aspect of improving your golf game.
-Too often, golfers select a putter based simply on how it looks to them, without regard to the important factors that will determine how it performs.
-Rather than buying a putter that looks good to you but doesn’t meet all your criteria, and then struggling to conform to it, you should understand up front what factors are ideal for you and then buy a putter that conforms to you.
-Hopefully this article has helped you to determine what those factors are.
+As you've learned, selecting the right putter is critical to improving your golf game.
+Too often, golfers select a putter based simply on how it looks to them, without regard to the important factors determining how it performs.
+Rather than buying a putter that looks good to you but doesn’t meet all your criteria and then struggling to conform to it, you should understand what factors are ideal for you and then buy one that conforms to you.
+Hopefully, this article has helped you to determine what those factors are.

 More about Putters you might also like: